Kader-the-Coder/MyCV/README.md

 # MyCV
 This is who I am.
-The purpose of this repository is to complete a task from my BOOTCAMP.
 <br><br><br>
 ## Codes for Attribution:
 - Free Icons Library © 2018 - 2019<br>